Here's Our Rant About Costamare Inc. (CMRE)

 Citigroup gave a rating of “Sell” to CMRE, setting the target price at $7.50 in the report published on November 01st of the previous year.

-Volatility was left at 3.90%, however, over the last 30 days, the volatility rate increased by 3.64%, as shares surge +1.37% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -24.93% lower at present.
+Volatility was left at 4.10%, however, over the last 30 days, the volatility rate increased by 5.77%, as shares sank -7.90% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -25.86% lower at present.

 Stock Fundamentals for CMRE